carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 removing refseq directory of strain CJB111 removing refseq directory of strain NEM316 removing refseq directory of strain 2603V/R
+rm: cannot remove 'agalactiae_2603V/R/refseq': No such file or directory
 ~~~
 {: .output}

-At this point, you should have six directories starting with `agalactiae_` containing
+At this point, you should have eight directories starting with `agalactiae_` containing
 the following:

 ~~~